Namraj14/JavaScript-for-Salesforce-Developers/Aysnchronous-js/3-Call-Stack/call-stack.md

 A **Call Stack** is a stack data structure used by JavaScript to keep track of which function is currently executing.
+The Call Stack is a data structure that JavaScript uses to keep track of which function is currently executing and which function should execute next.

 JavaScript is single-threaded, so there is only one Call Stack.